Code of Conduct

 Computing devices, cellphones including smart phones, tablets, software and information generated and stored electronically or otherwise must be adequately safeguarded.
 This includes safeguards against disruption, damage, loss, alteration, theft, fraudulent manipulation and unauthorized access to, modification of and disclosure of Company Information, regardless of the ownership of the computing or communication device.
 Additionally, this includes safeguards against disclosure of Company Information through social media.
 Security, pass access and authorization codes and procedures must be adequately safeguarded.
 Strict adherence to the Company’s Information Handling and Security Policies and other standards that address the protection of the Company Information resources and communication networks is required of all associates.

 Inventions, discoveries, secret processes and trademark designs that are conceived during an associate’s tenure with the Company, and which relate to the Company’s business, are the Company’s property.
-Consequently, they and any related patent applications must be promptly disclosed to a supervisor or Human Resources representative or Chief Human Resources Officer.
+Consequently, they and any related patent applications must be promptly disclosed to a leader or Human Resources representative or EVP and Chief Human Resources Officer.

 Associates who leave the Company continue to have an obligation to protect Company Information.
 Further, Company Information belongs to the Company and is Company property, and must remain at the Company or be promptly returned to the Company when an associate leaves the Company.